Philippine peso: Pre-colonial coinage

-The trade the pre-colonial tribes of what is now the Philippines did among themselves with its many types of pre-Hispanic kingdoms (kedatuans, rajahnates, wangdoms, lakanates and sultanates) and with traders from the neighboring islands was conducted through barter.
+Pre-colonial trade between tribes of what is now the Philippines and with traders from the neighboring islands was conducted through barter.
 The inconvenience of barter, however, later led to the use of some objects as a medium of exchange.
 Gold, which was plentiful in many parts of the islands, invariably found its way into these objects that included the Piloncitos, small bead-like gold bits considered by the local numismatists as the earliest coin of the ancient peoples of the Philippines, and gold barter rings.
 The original silver currency unit was the rupya or rupiah, brought over by trade with India and Indonesia.

 Two native Tagalog words for money which survive today in Filipino were salapi and possibly pera.
 Salapi is thought to be from isa (one) + rupya which would become lapia when adapted to Tagalog.
 Alternately, it could be from Arabic asrafi (a gold coin, see Persian ashrafi) or sarf (money, money exchange).
 Pera is thought to be from Malay perak (silver), which also has a direct cognate or adaptation in Tagalog/Filipino as pilak.
-Alternately, it could be from 10 and 5 centimo coins of the Spanish peseta, known as the perra gorda and perra chica.
+Alternately, it could be from 10 and 5 céntimo coins of the Spanish peseta, known as the perra gorda and perra chica.

 Spanish colonial period

-The Spanish dollar or silver peso worth eight reales was first introduced by the Magellan expedition of 1521 and brought in large quantities after the 1565 conquest of the Philippines by Miguel López de Legazpi.
+The Spanish dollar, or silver peso (worth eight reales), was first introduced by the Magellan expedition of 1521 and brought in large quantities after the 1565 conquest of the Philippines by Miguel López de Legazpi.
 The local salapi continued under Spanish rule as a toston or half-peso coin.
 Additionally, Spanish gold onzas or eight-escudo coins were also introduced with identical weight to the Spanish dollar but valued at 16 silver pesos.

 The earliest silver coins brought in by the Manila galleons from Mexico and other Spanish American colonies were in the form of roughly-cut cobs or macuquinas.
 These coins usually bore a cross on one side and the Spanish royal coat-of-arms on the other.
-These crudely-made coins were subsequently replaced by machine-minted coins called Columnarios (pillar dollars) or “dos mundos (two worlds)” in 1732 containing 27.07 grams of 0.917 fine silver (revised to 0.903 fine in 1771).
+These crudely made coins were subsequently replaced by machine-minted coins called Columnarios (pillar dollars) or "dos mundos (two worlds)" in 1732 containing 27.07 grams of 0.917 fine silver (revised to 0.903 fine in 1771).

 Fractional currency was supplied by cutting the Spanish dollar coin, most commonly into eight wedges each worth one Spanish real.
 Locally produced crude copper or bronze coins called cuartos or barrillas (hence the Tagalog/Filipino words cuarta or kwarta, "money" and barya "coin" or "loose change") were also struck in the Philippines by order of the Spanish government, with 20 cuartos being equal to one real (hence, 160 cuartos to a peso).
 The absence of officially minted cuartos in the 19th century was alleviated in part by counterfeit two-cuarto coins made by Igorot copper miners in the Cordilleras.